tinyplex/tinybase/site/guides/05_synchronization/2_using_a_synchronizer.md

 own - but is needed to keep a list of clients that are being synchronized together, and route and broadcast messages between the clients.

+TinyBase includes some implementations of WebSocket servers:

+- WsServer, created with the createWsServer function in the synchronizer-ws-server module.
+This includes the option to persist data in the server.
+- WsServerSimple, created with the createWsServerSimple function in the synchronizer-ws-server-simple module.
+This does not have the complications of listeners, persistence, or statistics, and is suitable to be used as a reference implementation
+- WsServerDurableObject, implemented as Cloudflare Durable Object, created by extending the WsServerDurableObject class, and routed with the getWsServerDurableObjectFetch convenience function.

-TinyBase includes a simple implementation of such a server.
-You simply need to create it, instantiated with a configured WebSocketServer object from the `ws`
+Here we'll use the regular WsServer.
+You simply need to create it, instantiated with a configured WebSocketServer object from the `ws` package:
-package:

 ```js
 // On a server machine: